tldr-pages/tldr/pages/common/ncu.md

 `ncu -g`

-- Upgrade all npm packages in the current directory:
+- Upgrade all dependencies in the current directory:

-`ncu -u && npm install`
+`ncu -u`

-- Interactively upgrade npm packages in the current directory:
+- Interactively upgrade dependencies in the current directory:

-`ncu -i && npm install`
+`ncu -i`

 - Display help: